 SAS Weapons - Welrod Silenced Pistol

-First brought into service during World War 2, this British-designed bolt-action weapon is rumoured to still be in the Regiment's armoury and has been taken to war at least as recently as the 1991 Gulf War.
+First brought into service during World War 2, this British-designed bolt-action weapon is rumoured to still be in the 22nd Special Air Service Regiment's armoury and has been taken to war at least as recently as the 1991 Gulf War.

-The Welrod was designed for British Special Operations Executive (SOE) agents for use at extreme close quarters e.g. assassinations.
-It most likely has a similar role within the Regiment as well as more traditional military uses such as neutralising sentries.
+The Welrod was designed for use by British Special Operations Executive (SOE) agents and allied operatives.
+A large number of Welrods were air dropped to resitance elements in Europe during the War.
+It was designed to be used at extreme close quarters e.g. during assassinations, neutralising sentries, etc. It most likely has a similar role within the modern SAS.
 At least one Welrod was taken by SAS Land Rover columns into Iraq during Desert Storm with such a use in mind.

 The Welrod is a single-shot weapon which requires the operator to manually cycle the rounds via a rotary bolt action mechanism accessed at the rear of the pistol.
 Magazine capacity is 5 rounds.
 The Welrod was typically chambered for subsonic .32 ACP rounds although a 9mm parabellum variant was later developed.

 Due to its mechanical simplicity and integrated suppressor, the Welrod is extremely quiet when fired - perhaps the quietest pistol ever produced.
 Effective range is short, however, perhaps no more than 10 yards.